agiledigital-labs/print-provision-greengrass/README.md

 Greengrass](https://docs.aws.amazon.com/greengrass/v2/developerguide/what-is-iot-greengrass.html).

  - todo explain what a greengrass component is and other basic info
- - todo put the drawio diagram in here
  - todo is there anything we should copy from the print-provision repo's README?
  - todo document how greengrass handles health checking
  - todo document how to manage the devices using greengrass